jackson-07/github-users/README.md

 ## Objective

-Initially I was hoping to clone the entirety of the search functionality for Github, so as a recruiter I could search people from this application with an email address or full name.
+I was hoping to clone the entirety of the search functionality for Github, so as a recruiter I could search people from this application with an email address or full name.

 ## Limitations